Hurricane Maria: Meteorological history

+†Strength refers to maximum sustained wind speed upon striking land.

 Preparations

 The U.S. Navy helps evacuate military personnel from the U.S. Virgin Islands, ahead of Hurricane Maria.

 Upon the initiation of the National Hurricane Center (NHC)'s first advisories for the system that would become Tropical Storm Maria on the morning of September 16, the government of France issued tropical storm watches for the islands of Martinique and Guadeloupe, while St. Lucia issued a tropical storm watch for its citizens, and the government of Barbados issued a similar watch for Dominica.
 Barbados would later that day declare a tropical storm watch for its citizens and Saint Vincent and the Grenadines.
 The government of Antigua and Barbuda issued Hurricane watches for the islands of Antigua, Barbuda, St. Kitts, Nevis, and Montserrat by the time of the NHC's second advisory which declared Maria a tropical storm.
 The Dominican Republic activated the International Charter on Space and Major Disasters for humanitarian satellite coverage on the 20th.